What clients say about our polysilicon market reports

 The reports of Bernreuter Research are a valuable resource for solid insight into the rapidly evolving photovoltaic industry.
 The well-researched content provides an easy to digest forward view of upcoming market and technology trends.

-Dr. Charlie Gay is co-founder of the Greenstar Foundation and consultant of several companies, research institutes and organizations in the renewable energy field.
+Dr. Charlie Gay is President of the Energy Division at Galaxy Trade and Technology LLC, a supplier of magnesium alloys, co-founder of the Greenstar Foundation and consultant of several companies, research institutes and organizations in the renewable energy field.
 From August 2016 through October 2019 he was director of the Solar Energy Technologies Office at the U.S. Department of Energy in Washington, D.C.
-Gay has 45 years of experience in the photovoltaic industry; he served in leading positions at:
+Gay has over 45 years of experience in the photovoltaic industry; he served in leading positions at:

 “Highly interesting in-depth research”